Balls to the Wall (album)

 Balls to the Wall is the fifth studio album by German heavy metal band Accept.
-European label Lark Records released the album in December 1983, but its United States release was delayed until a month later in January 1984 as to not compete with the band's then-current album Restless and Wild, which had arrived in the US in early 1983.
+European label Lark Records released the album in December 1983, with its release in the United States delayed a month to not compete with the band's then-current album Restless and Wild.
 It is Accept's only record to attain Gold certification in the US.
-The album's title track became Accept's signature tune and remains a metal anthem and trademark in the genre.
+The album's title track became Accept's signature song and remains a metal anthem and trademark in the genre.